spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

     `Defining subsets using Glue <http://docs.glueviz.org/en/stable/getting_started/#defining-subsets>`_
         Glueviz documentation on defining and refining subsets.
 Slightly different UI but same approach.

-There are options available in the :guilabel:`Layer` tab to make subsets visible or invisible, to change their color, and to change their opacity.
+There are options available in the :guilabel:`Layer` tab under the |icon-settings-sliders| icon to make subsets visible or invisible, to change their color, and to change their opacity.

 .. image:: img/subset_layer_tab.png